jphmrst/PLC/src/plc/fp/Basics.lagda.md

 together with a multitude of useful functions.
 Whenever possible, we'll name our own definitions so that they exactly coincide with the ones in the standard library.

+TODO use the same symbols as in std lib

 Functions over booleans can be defined in the same way as above: